Websites have different user needs and the Design System is constantly changing. To meet these user needs you may have to create your own components.

 - Unique - It doesn’t duplicate something which already exists in the design system, unless it’s intended to replace it.

 - Distinctly New South Wales - Suggested patterns and components must be aligned to the distinctly NSW look and feel.
-Download the latest Design System Sketch UI kit from our site.
+Download the latest Design System Figma UI kit from our site.

 - Usable - It’s been tested and shown to work with a representative sample of users, including those with disabilities.